-If you’re looking for a thorough guide to California missions, hopefully this post will help.
+If you’re looking for a thorough guide to California missions, hopefully this post and our California Missions Map will help.
 Here we’ll discuss all 21 missions in California, as well as their history.

 What are the California Missions?

 Stretching North from Mexico across the Pacific coast, the California Missions spread European religion, agricultural practices and forms of government to the area we now know as California.
 Without the California Missions, California as we now know it would not exist, so it’s a key piece of American history that’s well worth the drive.

 As all mission sites still stand to this day, they can all be visited, and the missions in California remain very popular sites for people to visit.
 Some are still in use as churches, but most are in disrepair – whatever their condition though, the mission in California are important and fascinating.
 Regardless of their current state, the California missions provide a fascinating glimpse into California’s history that truly speaks to its journey through history and cultural development over time.

 Here I’ll go through each of the California missions, and discuss their significance, history and points of interest.

 I’ve started with Southern-most California mission (the Basilica San Diego de Alcala) and worked my way North along the coastline.
 You can track this route in the California Missions Map I’ve included of the California Missions at the bottom of this blog post.